biogeospatial/Biodiverse_publication_list/InstallationLinuxSource.md

   perlbrew install-cpanm

   ## Now install (most of ) the rest of the dependencies
-  ##  ssuming you have unpacked or git cloned the files to ~/biodiverse
+  ##  Assuming you have unpacked or git cloned the files to ~/biodiverse
   cd ~/biodiverse
   cpanm --installdeps .